 The police urged the public to make sure their doctors are registered with the relevant authorities and warned that fake doctors can be fined up to RM300,000, jailed for not more than six years, or both.

-Ministry of Health (MOH) director-general Datuk Dr Noor Hisham Abdullah has said fake doctors were categorised into three groups
+Ministry of Health (MOH) director-general Datuk Dr Noor Hisham Abdullah has said fake doctors are categorised into three groups

 According to Dr Noor Hisham, the categories of fake doctors include individuals who are:

 - Not registered with the MMC or MDC,